IBM/maximo-workday/README.md

 Read the instructions in the [App Connect Setup document](app_connect_setup.md)

 ### 5. Import, configure and run the App Connect message flows
+* In App Connect, import the [Setup Flow](maximo_workday_intial_setup_crafts.yaml) and the [integration events flow](maximo_workday_get_integration_events.yaml) using these [instructions](https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.ace.icp.doc/certc_exportingimportingapiflows.htm)
+* Fromo the App Connect welcome dashboard page, click the Import fow tile.
+Drag and drop the ./flow/maximo_workday_intial_setup_crafts.yml flow
+* Click on the Maximo and Workday Application nodes.
+Create new accounts by entering your own credentials for Hostname user name and password [accounts](https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.ace.icp.doc/certc_connectingtoaccounts.html).
+* Test that each node is able to call the application service
-* In App Connect, import the [setup flow](maximo_workday_intial_setup_crafts.yaml) and the [integration events flow](maximo_workday_get_integration_events.yaml) using these [instructions](https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.ace.icp.doc/certc_exportingimportingapiflows.htm)
+* In App Connect, import the [Get Integration Events flow](maximo_workday_get_integration_events.yml) and the [integration events flow](maximo_workday_get_integration_events.yaml) using these [instructions](https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.ace.icp.doc/certc_exportingimportingapiflows.htm)
+* From the App Connect welcome dashboard page, click the Import fow tile.
+Drag and drop the ./flow/maximo_workday_get_integration_events.yml flow
+* Click on the Maximo and Workday Application nodes.
+Create new accounts by entering your own credentials for Hostname user name and password accounts.
+* If you get a warning from the Scheduler node.
+Click on the Scheduler node and add Connection.
+Pick a time interval like 5 minutes for re-running the flow.
+* Click on the HTTP nodes.
+Create new accounts by entering your own credentials Workday user name and password accounts.

+* Fromo the App Connect welcome dashboard page, click the Import fow tile.
+Drag and drop the ./flow/maximo_workday_intial_setup_crafts.yml flow
-* Open each flow and update the Maximo and Workday Connector node accounts wth your own [accounts](https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.ace.icp.doc/certc_connectingtoaccounts.html).
+* Click on the Maximo and Workday Application nodes.
+Create new accounts by entering your own credentials for Hostname user name and password [accounts](https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.ace.icp.doc/certc_connectingtoaccounts.html).

 ### 6. Test Run the Flows in App Connect
 * In App Connect run the setup crafts flow you imported in the previous step.
 Stop the flow after 10 minutes.